 The SQL Standard is now maintained by both ANSI and international Standards Organization as ISO/IEC 9075 standard.
 The latest release standard is SQL:2011.

-The community constantly asks for the new features and capabilities that do not exist in the SQL Standard yet, therefore, even with the SQL standard in place, there are many SQL dialects in various database products.
+The community constantly requests for the new features and capabilities that do not exist in the SQL standard yet, therefore, even with the SQL standard in place, there are many SQL dialects in various database products.

-Because ANSI and ISO have not yet developed for these important features, RDMBS vendors (or communities) are free to invent their own new syntax structure.
+Because ANSI and ISO have not yet developed these important features, RDBMS vendors (or communities) are free to invent their own new syntax structure.

 The following are the most popular dialects of SQL:

 - PL/SQL stands for procedural language/SQL.
-It is developed by Oracle.
+It is developed by Oracle for the Oracle Database.

-- Transact-SQL: or T-SQL which is developed by Microsoft for Microsoft SQL Server.
+- Transact-SQL or T-SQL is developed by Microsoft for Microsoft SQL Server.

 - PL/pgSQL stands for Procedural Language/PostgreSQL that consists of SQL dialect and extensions implemented in PostgreSQL

 - MySQL has its own procedural language since version 5.
-MySQL then was acquired by Oracle.
+Note that MySQL was acquired by Oracle.

 In each tutorial, we will explain the SQL syntax structures and behaviors that are valid across the databases.
-In addition, we will discuss any exception in a particular database.
+We also will discuss the exceptions if they exist in a particular database.